openziti/ziti-doc/docfx_project/ziti/manage/pki.md

 communicate to the Edge Router over the IP and port specified in the `ctrl.listener` or `mgmt.listener` fields of the Edge Router configuration file.

-### Third Party CA
+### Third Party CA (optional)

-An important feature of Ziti is that it supports using third party PKIs to be used for identities.
 A third party CA is one which is maintained and managed entirely outside of the Ziti Network.
+This is an important feature for organizations wishing to administer and maintain the certificates used by the different pieces of the Ziti Network.
+A Ziti Network is capable of using third party PKIs as the trust mechanism for enrollment and authentication of clients for a Ziti Network.

-Ziti is never in posession of the private key.
-This means the Ziti Network cannot maintain nor distribute the certificates necessary for creating secure connections.
+With the PKI being managed externalliy a Ziti Network is never in posession of the private key.
+This means the Ziti Network cannot maintain nor distribute certificates necessary for creating secure connections.
+The Ziti Network is only capable of verifying if the certificate presented was signed by the externally managed PKI.

-Maintaining a PKI outside of the Ziti Network is a more complex deployment however if such a PKI is already established and maintained setting up a Ziti Network with a third party CA may be desirable.
+Maintaining a PKI outside of the Ziti Network is a more complex configuration.
+If a PKI is already established and maintained externally setting up a Ziti Network with a third party CA may be desired.

 #### Registering the CA

-Before a third party CA can be used it must be registered with the Ziti Network.
-This is done by informing the Ziti Controller
+A Ziti Network will not trust any third party CA implicitly.
+Before a third party CA can be used for enrollment and authentication of clients in a Ziti Network it must be registered with the Ziti Controller to ensure certificates signed by the third party CA can be trusted.

+Registering a third party CA is done by using the ReST endpoint `/cas` from the Ziti Controller.
+To register a third party CA the following information is required to be posted to the endpoint:

+    name: the desired name of the CA
+    isEnrollmentEnabled: a boolean value indicating if the CA can be used for enrollment.
+Defaults to true.
+                         Set to false to prevent further enrollments using this CA
+    isAuthEnabled: a boolean value indicating if the CA can be used for authentication.
+Defaults to true.
+                   Set to false to prevent all authentication from endpoints signed by this certificate

+Assuming the create request was well formed and successful, the response from this invocation will contain a field representing the `id` of the third party CA at `data.id`.
+The id of the third party CA will be needed when validating the third party CA.

+#### Validating the CA

+After being submitted to the Ziti Controller, the third party CA will have the isCsrValidated field set to false indicating it is not yet ready for use.
+A second step is needed to ensure the third party CA is setup properly as a CA.
+This step ensures the third party CA provided is capable of fullfilling CSR requests.
+Clients attempting to connect to a Ziti Network using the third party CA will be rejected.

+To validate the third party CA a CSR must be generated and fulfilled by the third party CA to generate a certificate with the common name (CN) field set to a value assigned by the Ziti Controller.
+The Ziti Controller `/cas` ReST endpoint can be interrogated to retrieve the details for a specific third party CA. The field necessary to validate the third party CA is `data.verificationToken` and is obtained at this endpoint.
+A certificate is then created and signed by the third party CA with the common name field set to the verificationToken.

+To finish verifying the third party CA, the certificate created with the verificationToken is posted back to the Ziti Controller at `/cas/${id}/verify`.
+The `id` is also obtained during the creation process.
+After posting the certificate with the `verificationToken` as the common name the third party CA will change from `isVerified=false` to `isVerified=true`.

 [!include[](./pki-troubleshooting.md)]